TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 145/Psalms 145.19.md

 ---

-He will fulfil the desire of them that fear him; He also will hear their cry and will save them.
+He will fulfill the desire of those who fear him.
+He also will hear their cry, and will save them.